OutstandingWork/Neural-Style-Transfer/README.md

 ## Usage

-- Upload or paste your story into the application.
+- First run the code as instructed in the notebook
-- The system will analyze, generate, and stylize images based on the text.
+- The system will analyze, generate, and stylize images based on the text you input in the UI.
-- View and download the final visual storytelling output.
+- We can see the stylized image and original image and alongwith it some parameters on which model tries to decide the style.